AngleProtocol/merkl-docs/distribute-with-merkl/create-your-campaign-from-a-multisig-or-gnosis-safe.md

 Similarly, for approval amounts: you can grant a large allowance once and then exclude the approval transaction from future payloads.

+**Handle Large Payloads:**

+On some chains, transaction payloads may be too large for the available block space, especially when creating multiple campaigns in a single payload.
+This occurs when the encoded campaign data exceeds the chain's transaction size limits.
+The limits vary by chain and depend on the number of campaigns and their complexity—some campaign types encode more data onchain than others.

+If your transaction fails due to payload size, you'll need to split it into multiple smaller payloads.
+Use our [Payload Splitter tool](https://splitter.merkl.xyz/) to automatically divide large payloads into executable batches.

 **Save for Future Use:**

 Save the transaction batch in your library to streamline the process and create new campaigns faster in the future.